osaisacson/tillsammans/README.md

 ### Original setup - get the latest code for the website

 This you only need to do once, when you're first starting to work on the project.
-After that, you'll have a folder with the code on your computer and will keep it up to date through the 'pull' commands given in the 'Work work workin' section.
+After that, you'll have a folder with the code on your computer and will keep it up to date through the 'pull' commands given in the 'Working' section.
 Don't worry about it now.

 1. Go to https://github.com/osaisacson/tillsammans